Godwin Chepkurgor: Personal life

+Death

 Godwin Chepkurgor was killed in an elephant attack on August 1, 2014, while on assignment for the Kass Weekly magazine.
 Chepkurgor was in Ol-debes village, Mogotio, Baringo County, covering the story of a herd of African elephants which had been bothering local communities.
 Kenya Wildlife Service officers were finally able to drive the elephants away to rescue Chepkurgor.
-He was taken to Rift Valley General Hospital in Nakura where he died from his injuries at the age of 45.
+He was taken to Rift Valley General Hospital in Nakuru where he died from his injuries at the age of 45.
 He was survived by his wife and four children.